-Other scholars prefer to base their reconstruction on the Hidāyat al-Qāri' account: Revell (1981) reconstructs a "palatal" rhotic (without specifying the manner of articulation), on the grouping of reš among /g j k q/ with an alveolar allophone in the proximity of /d t tS s sS z l n/.
-The reconstruction of Eldar (1984) is more detailed: he posits that reš's central realization was that of the uvular trill [R] since the uvular fricative [ $\mu$ ] was already an allophone of /g/.
-Since the allophonic variant is described by Hidāyat al-Qāri' as being of intermediate length between a singleton and a geminated consonant, Eldar holds that the contrast between the two variants is one of length: generally reš is realized as a single [R], but in the proximity of alveolar consonants it became longer, [RR].
-The few instances of reš with a dageš forte should be interpreted as a fully geminated uvular trill [RR].
-Moreover, Eldar argues that the classification of reš among alveolars, found in Sefer Yeşira, should refer only to the Babylonian reading tradition and not to the Tiberian one.
-Finally, Eldar thinks that the term makrūx was initially confined to the phoneme /z/, and Saadya erroneously uses it regarding reš.
+detailed: he posits that resh's main realization was that of the uvular trill R, since the uvular fricative B was already an allophone of $g.^{35}$ Since the allophonic variant is described by $Hid\bar{a}yat al-Q\bar{a}ri'$ as being of intermediate length between a singleton and a geminated consonant, Eldar (1984) holds that the contrast between the two variants is one of length: generally resh is realized as a single R, but in proximity of alveolar consonants it became longer, by his notation R^R .
+The few instances of resh with a dagesh forte should be interpreted as a fully geminated uvular trill RR.
+Moreover, Eldar (1984) argues that the classification of resh among alveolars, found in Sefer Yeşira, should refer only to the Babylonian reading tradition and not to the Tiberian one.
+Finally, Eldar (1984) is of the opinion that the term makru:x was originally confined to the phoneme z, and Saadya erroneously uses it in regard to resh.

 A synthesis between Revell (1981) and Eldar (1984) is the reconstruction of Khan (1995), further elaborated in Khan (2013b) and Khan (2020).
-Similarly to Revell, he posits a contrast between a back and a front rhotic, one being an "advanced" uvular, while the other an alveolar.
-Khan also agrees with Eldar that the alveolar allophone should be of intermediate length and that the geminated version of reš is the uvular one.
-Regarding the manner of articulation, he hypothesizes for the uvular variant either a trilled [R] or a "frictionless continuant" [K] realization.
-Khan, unlike Eldar, thinks that the term makrūx is relevant to the realization of reš, and interprets it as a calque of the Arabic phonetic term mutbaq, "closed, covered", used to refer to pharyngealized consonants.
-Accordingly, the alveolar allophone is reconstructed as a pharyngealized trill [r].
-This would also explain the term taqallub, "turning", used in the Geniza segment since retroflection is often associated with pharyngealized alveolar rhotics in modern spoken Semitic languages (Khan 2008a; Khan 2008b).
-Similarly, Khan (1995) argues that zay makrūx should be identified with [z].
+Similarly to Revell (1981), he posits a contrast between a back and a front rhotic, one being an "advanced" uvular, while the other an alveolar.
+Khan (2020) also agrees with Eldar (1984) that the alveolar allophone should be of intermediate length, and that the geminated version of resh is the uvular one.
+Regarding the manner of articulation, he hypothesizes for the uvular variant either a trilled \underline{R} or a "frictionless continuant" \underline{g} realization.
+Khan (2020), unlike Eldar (1984), thinks that the term makruxx is relevant to the realization of resh, and interprets it as a calque of the Arabic phonetic term mutbaq, "closed, covered", used to refer to pharyngealized consonants.
+Accordingly, the alveolar allophone is reconstructed as being a pharyngealized trill $r^{\$}$.
+This would also explain the term taqallub, "turning", used in the Geniza segment, since retroflection is often associated with pharyngealized alveolar rhotics in modern spoken Semitic languages (Khan 2008a; Khan 2008b).
+In a similar way, Khan (1995) argues that zay makru:x should be identified with $z^{\$}$.